-How f#&*ing hard a PhD is!
-And how isolating it can be.
-Although you read information and blogs about the PhD being hard and isolating etc, you kind of take it with a grain of salt and go “pfft it can’t be that hard, that won’t happen to me”.
+Exactly how difficult and isolating a PhD can be.
+Although you read information and blogs about the PhD being hard and isolating etc, you kind of take it with a grain of salt and imagine or assume that it won’t happen to you.
 Nope – it did, and does.

 What advice would you give to others who are either just beginning, or contemplating starting post graduate study?